Battle of the Yarmuk: Rashidun army

-During a council of war, the command of the Muslim army was transferred to Khalid by Abu Ubaidah, Commander in Chief of the Muslim army.
+During a council of war, the command of the Muslim army was transferred to Khalid by Abu Ubayda, Commander in Chief of the Muslim army.
 After taking command, Khalid reorganized the army into 36 infantry regiments and four cavalry regiments, with his cavalry elite, the mobile guard, held in reserve.
 The army was organised in the Tabi'a formation, a tight, defensive infantry formation.

 The army was lined up on a front of 12 km, facing west, with its left flank lying south on the Yarmuk River a mile before the ravines of Wadi al-Allan began.
 The army's right flank was on the Jabiyah road in the north across the heights of Tel al Jumm'a, with substantial gaps between the divisions so that their frontage would match that of the Byzantine battle line at 13 km.
-The centre of the army was under the command of Abu Ubaidah ibn al-Jarrah (left centre) and Shurahbil bin Hasana (right centre).
-The left wing was under the command of Yazid and the right wing was under Amr ibn al-A's.
+The centre of the army was under the command of Abu Ubayda (left centre) and Shurahbil (right centre).
+The left wing was under the command of Yazid and the right wing was under Amr.

 The centre, left and right wings were given cavalry regiments, to be used as a reserve for a counterattack if they were pushed back by the Byzantines.
 Behind the centre stood the mobile guard under the personal command of Khalid.
-If Khalid was too occupied in leading the general army, Dharar ibn al-Azwar would command the mobile guard.
+If Khalid was too occupied in leading the general army, Dhirar ibn al-Azwar would command the mobile guard.
 Over the course of the battle, Khalid would repeatedly make critical and decisive use of that mounted reserve.

 Khalid sent out several scouts to keep the Byzantines under observation.
 In late July, Vahan sent Jabalah with his lightly armoured Christian-Arab forces to reconnoitre-in-force, but they were repulsed by the mobile guard.
-After the skirmish, no engagement occurred for a month.
+After the skirmish, no engagement occurred for about a month.